hyurl/alar/api.md

 When the client detected the server is down or malfunction, it will destroy the connection positively and retry connect.
-Since v4.0.0, this feature uses an exponential back-off mechanism to retry connect rapidly util about 2 minutes timeout before consider the server is down permanently, and will close the channel after that.
+Since v4.0.0, this feature uses an exponential back-off mechanism to retry connect rapidly util about 30 minutes timeout before consider the server is down permanently, and will close the channel after that.

+**NOTE: prior to v5.4, reconnection tries timeout is 2 minutes.**

 ## RpcClient